Joint Ph.D. in Management Admission Requirements and Application Procedures

 - A publishable research paper (MGMT 720, 3 credits)

 The Phase II Advisory Committee will normally consist of at least three members; a supervisor and others decided upon jointly by the supervisor and the student.
 One of these members will typically come from the support field.
 Every student's Phase II Advisory Committee must have representation from at least two universities in the joint program.

 Dissertation – Phase III

-The third phase of the program consists of the dissertation in the area of which the student probes deeply into a well-defined research topic.
+In the third phase of the program, students research, write, and defend a dissertation that probes deeply into a well-defined research topic.
 The topic is developed with the Phase III Advisory Committee (at least three members), which may be the same as the Phase II Advisory Committee or may be reconstituted, again with representation from at least one of the other participating universities.
 The topic is approved formally by the Phase III Advisory Committee and, once the research is completed and the dissertation written, the student publicly defends the completed thesis.
 The Phase III Form (Phase III Advisory Committee) must be approved by the McGill and the Joint Doctoral Committees.

 Candidates normally hold a master's-level degree, with a strong academic record from a recognized university.

 GMAT (or GRE–General Test) results are required for all applications to the doctoral program; this includes McGill master's students applying to the Ph.D.
 The minimum GMAT (or GRE–General Test) score required is 70% equivalency.
 Tests must have been written within the past five years.